aaronparker/aaronparker.github.io/_posts/2021-10-01-onedrive-knownfoldermove-loganalytics.md

 }
 ```

+Determine a target path size with PowerShell
+{:.figcaption}

 ### Collect OneDrive Known Folder Move status

 To round out the report, it's worth collecting additional information about the status of the OneDrive client and Known Folder Move from target endpoints.
 This is done by collecting a few registry values.